 We work together with families to assist them in improving their living environment.
 They provide everything they can and we fund the rest, so that together we can ensure the children, youth, and adults can practice proper hygiene, feel secure at home, and enjoy dignity within their community.

-Our staff help families understand good hygiene practices and implement them as a daily routine.
-We provide families with water tanks that allow them to harvest rainwater from their roof instead of fetching it from a stream or gully-spring, reducing the risk of water-borne diseases and freeing up time otherwise spent by women and girls who haul water from far.
+Our staff teach and encourage good hygiene practices and daily routines..
+We provide families with water tanks that allow them to harvest rainwater from their roof instead of fetching it from a stream or gully-spring, reducing the risk of water-borne diseases and freeing up time otherwise spent by women and girls who haul water from afar.
 Meanwhile, our Healthy Homes program makes proper hygiene easier by helping families build locally-appropriate latrines and washrooms.

 Most families in the areas where we work use buckets or jerrycans to collect household water from the nearest stream, river, or spring.
 It is a job usually done by girls and women, taking time away from studying and income generation.
 Meanwhile, this water is often not clean, and although it’s fine for washing bodies and clothes, it puts those who drink it at risk of water-borne disease.
 We provide a 500-liter water tank to all families who are part of our Family Care program, and assist them to install a gutter and water pipe so they can harvest rainwater from the rooftop.
-Rainwater is naturally cleaner than water from other sources, but our social workers still assist families in understanding the importance of using chlorinated products like WaterGuard, and help guide them in accessing simple water filters that are often available for free from government or other charities.
+Rainwater is naturally cleaner than water from other sources, but our staff still teach familites the importance of using chlorinated products like WaterGuard, and help guide them in accessing simple water filters that are often available for free from government or other charities.

 The majority of families we support lack access to the electricity grid, and we help them overcome this problem by providing every household in our programs with a small solar light.
 With modern light, children can more easily study at night and adults can work later without worrying about trying to cook food in the dark.